-INTEREST RATES AND LIMITATIONS: The following interest limitations are applicable:
+INTEREST RATES AND LIMITATIONS: The following interest limitations are applicable with respect to the Bonds:

-- A. Interest shall be payable to the registered owners of bonds semiannually on the first day of February and August in each year, commencing on February 1, 2010. - B. The interest rate specified for any maturity of the bonds and the True Interest Cost (see "BASIS OF AWARD" below) of the bonds may not exceed by more than 300 basis points the "Index of Twenty Bonds" which is most recently published in The Bond Buyer before the bids are received. - C. The difference between the lowest interest rate and highest interest rate bid cannot exceed 300 basis points. - D. Each interest rate specified must be stated in a multiple of 1/8th or 1/20th of 1% per annum.
-A zero (0) rate of interest cannot be named.
-Interest will be calculated on a 360-day year consisting of twelve 30-day months. - E. One interest rate only shall be stated for any maturity of the issue, i.e., all bonds of the same maturity shall bear the same rate of interest. - F. Each bond shall bear interest from its date to its stated maturity date (unless redeemed prior to maturity) at the interest rate stated in the bid.
-No bond shall bear more than one rate of interest.
+- 1. Interest on the Bonds will be payable on June 1 and December 1 of each year commencing on June 1, 2010 - 2.
+The interest rate on any Bond and the True Interest Cost for each series of the Bonds (see "BASIS OF AWARD") may not exceed by more than 3% the "Index of Twenty Bonds" most recently published in The Bond Buyer before the bids are received. - 3.
+Each interest rate specified must be stated in a multiple of 1/8th or 1/20th of 1% per annum. - 4.
+Only one interest rate can be stated for any maturity of the 2009A Bonds or 2009B-3 Bonds, i.e., all 2009A Bonds with the same maturity date shall bear the same rate of interest; and all 2009B-3 Bonds with the same maturity date shall bear the same rate of interest. - 5.
+Each Bond as initially issued will bear interest from its date to its stated maturity date at the interest rate stated in the bid for the Bond. - 6.
+A zero (0) rate of interest may not be named.

-It is permissible to bid different interest rates for the bonds, as stated only in the bid, subject to the above-stated limitations.
-If any bond shall not be paid upon presentation at or after its maturity, it shall continue to draw interest at the rate per annum stated therein until the principal thereof is paid in full.
+It is permissible to bid different interest rates for the Bonds, but only as stated in the bid and subject to the above limitations.
+If any Bond is not paid upon presentation at maturity, it will draw interest at the same rate until principal is paid in full.

-DISCOUNT OR PREMIUM: A bidder may offer to purchase the Bonds at a discount, at par or at a premium as set forth in the Maturity Schedule.
+DISCOUNT OR PREMIUM PERMITTED: A bidder may offer to purchase the Bonds at a discount or at a premium as set forth in the respective Maturity Schedules.